 https://doi.org/10.1002/ajcp.12653

-CWI envisions that "justice" is the norm, not the exception in all aspects of individual, families, communities and broader society.
+A world where communities hold the knowledge, power, and resources needed to shape healthy, just, and liberated futures.
 We see a world that is unlimited in its love, grace and celebration of all.

 Co-founder- CWI has over two decades of professional experience in senior and middle leadership within human services agencies primarily focused on housing and homelessness services.
 It is this work that is the impetus behind Dr. Palmer's current mission to disrupt and dismantle inequitable social relations, structural systems of oppression and spaces that result in social and racial injustices such as the overrepresentation of Black/African Americans in the homeless system.
 Ongoing work include raising awareness around inequities in our society such as language that "others" and silences voices, and better understanding the biopsychosocial effects of historical or intergenerational trauma specifically among contemporary African Americans.
 This understanding fuels action.
-Her work is grounded in the intersection of critical community psychology, and Black/African American cultural capital, historical contexts, community life and liberation.
-In addition to helping lead CWI, she is an Assistant Professor at Adler University, Chicago where she teaches community psychology, a diversity course, and professional development seminars.
+Her work is grounded in the intersection of a revolutionary conscious praxis (RCP). critical community psychology, and Black/African American cultural capital, historical contexts, community life and liberation.
+In addition to helping lead CWI, she is an Assistant Professor at Adler University, Chicago where she teaches community psychology, a diversity course, and a course on race, ethnicity and social class.

 Co-founder - CWI has 20 + years experience building and supporting IT, commercial, and medical operations organizations in the pharmaceutical sector.
 His work includes strategic partnering in designing evidence-based operations from an organization's values, mission, and strategy statements to function and role definition to cross-functional processes and practices complete with performance management objectives and measurement structures; His work has a strong emphasis on group collaborative intelligence and cross-functional process innovation.
 Todd is integral in advancing CWI's work through operations and fiscal management, creating systems models, research design, data gathering and analyses, project management and consulting.